What Is Ichthyosis?

 Some types only cause dry and scaly skin.
 Others cause problems inside the body, too.

 Most forms of the disease are very rare.
-The two least rare types are:
+The two most common types are:

-- Ichthyosis vulgaris.
+- Ichthyosis vulgaris .
 It affects about 1 out of every 250 people.
+Gray, brown, or white scales can show up in early childhood.

 - Underactive thyroid gland